Raphael-Boichot/High-def-psychrometric-chart/README.md

 ## What the chart looks like
 ![](/Psychrometric_chart.png)

-## Detail of the in house comfort zone
+## Detail of the indoor comfort zone
 ![](/Psychrometric_chart.png)